ooi-data/data-vent/README.md

 2) **Request new data from m2m through the RCA data harvest.**
    - Log into the prefect2 dashboard with an authorized uw email address.
 Click on deployments.
 In the deployments list click on `run_stream_ingest_2vcpu_16gb`.
    - In the upper right click the `run` button and on the dropdown select `custom run`.
    - Enter a run name.
-I usually tag the initial run with the stream name and `_REQUEST_DATA` and the stream name.
+I usually tag the initial run with the stream name and `_REQUEST_DATA`.
    - **Make sure `force_harvest` and `refresh` parameters are toggled ON.**
    - Hit submit in the lower right.